gsilos/tubeslide/README.md

 TubeSlide consists of:

-- two split roller assemblies
-- four structural connecting bars
-- Two split roller assemblies, each containing four rollers, that guide and support the TubeSlide carriage as it travels along the outer surface of a fixed, 40 mm diameter, 3 m long vertical tube.
+- Two split roller assemblies connected by four structural bars, each assembly containing four rollers that guide and support the TubeSlide carriage as it travels along the outer surface of a fixed, 40 mm diameter, 3 m long vertical tube.
-- future VESA mounting interface
+- A payload mounting interface attached to the TubeSlide carriage.
+In the current application, this interface is a VESA mount designed to support a 55" TV.

-The carriage can move along a vertical tube.
+The carriage can move freely along the vertical tube.

-A future version should also rotate smoothly around the tube.

-One idea being considered is replacing the rollers with omni wheels.
+A future version is expected to rotate smoothly around the tube by replacing the fixed-direction rollers with omni wheels.

+The payload interface is application-specific and can be adapted to support different devices such as TVs, monitors, cameras, lights, projectors, sensors, or other equipment.

 ---